minimaxir/aitextgen/README.md

 data = TokenDataset(file_name, vocab_file=vocab_file, merges_file=merges_file, block_size=64)

 # Train the model!
 It will save pytorch_model.bin periodically and after completion.
-# On a 2016 MacBook Pro, this took ~30 minutes to run.
+# On a 2016 MacBook Pro, this took ~25 minutes to run.
 ai.train(data, batch_size=16, num_steps=5000)

 # Generate text from it!
-ai.generate(10, prompt="KING")
+ai.generate(10, prompt="ROMEO:")
 ```

 Want to run aitextgen and finetune GPT-2?
 Use the Colab notebooks in the Demos section, or follow the documentation to see how you can run these tools on Google Cloud Platform at maximum cost efficiency!